ChunMinChang/blog/_posts/2017-08-31-calculating-fibonacci-numbers-by-fast-doubling.md

 The ```fib(0)``` may be asked from calculating ```fib(1) = fib(0)*fib(0) + fib(1)*fib(1)```
 (by setting $$n = 0$$ to $$F_{2n+1} = {F_{n+1}}^2 + {F_n}^2$$,
-so we also need to define ```fib(1) = 1``` directly, or it will cause an endless recursive loop.
+so we also need to define ```fib(1) = 1``` directly, or it will cause an endless recursion.

 Similarly, the ```fib(1)``` may be asked from calculating ```fib(2) = fib(1) * [2 * fib(2) - fib(1)]```
 (by setting $$n = 1$$ to $$F_{2n} = F_n \cdot (2 \cdot F_{n+1} - F_n)$$,